The Huawei Watch 2 has the tech that lets you ditch your phone, but loses the swish suitable-for-all style of the original.

 The Huawei Watch was a breath of fresh air when it was released.
 Not only was it easily the most stylish Android Wear watch (and some may some smartwatch in general) out at the time, but it was also styled so it was suitable for all wrist sizes.

-Huawei will only sell the Watch 2 Classic in the U.S., priced $300 at Best Buy, Amazon, Newegg, B&H Photo Video, Jet, Kohls, Target, and Walmart.
-It’ll come in two colors, black and grey.
+In Europe, Huawei officially launched the Watch 2 with prices in euros.
+The Sport costs 330 euros or 380 euros with 4G, and the Classic costs 400 euros.
+Huawei will only sell the Watch 2 Classic in the U.S., priced $300 at Best Buy, Amazon, Newegg, B&H Photo Video, Jet, Kohl’s, Target, and Walmart.
+It’ll come in two colors, black and gray.

 A masculine aesthetic